 The sale of Control4 is a prime example of the successful application of Goodwin’s business model in the technology space - providing clients meaningful and sophisticated multidisciplinary advice throughout their lifecycle.
 The Control4 client relationship began seven years ago with partners William Schnoor, Michael Minahan and James Xu advising on Control4’s IPO and continued throughout the company’s growth and international expansion.

 Control4 is headquartered in Salt Lake City, Utah and is a leading global provider of automation and networking systems for homes and businesses, offering personalized control of lighting, music, video, comfort, security, communications, and more into a unified smart home system that enhances the daily lives of its consumers.

-The Goodwin team was led by partners Joseph Johnson and Andrew Goodman and associate Tevia Pollard with assistance from partners James Matarese, William Schnoor, William Pearce, Rachel Smith, Janet Andolina, Michael Jones, Joel Lehrer, Robert Crawford, counsels Jacqueline Klosek, Grace Wirth, Kyle Pine and Jacob Osborn and associates Kim de Glossop, Alex Denniston, James Devendorf, Timothy Holahan, Kline Moore, David Rouse and Shannyn Henke.
+The Goodwin team was led by partners Joseph Johnson and Andrew Goodman and associate Tevia Pollard with assistance from partners James Matarese, William Schnoor, William Pearce, Rachel Smith, Janet Andolina, Joel Lehrer, Robert Crawford, counsels Jacqueline Klosek, Grace Wirth, Kyle Pine and Jacob Osborn and associates Kim de Glossop, Alex Denniston, James Devendorf, Timothy Holahan, Kline Moore, David Rouse and Shannyn Henke.